pagkly/Zed/Investopedia3/Price Controls.md

 Rent control is another frequently cited example of the ineffectiveness of price controls.
 Rent-control policies widely implemented in New York City were intended to help maintain an adequate supply of affordable housing.
 However, the actual effect has been to reduce the overall supply of available rental space, which in turn has contributed (among other factors) to even higher prices in the market of available rental housing.

-Some economists argue that the net effect of [rent control](https://www.investopedia.com/terms/r/rent-control.asp) has been to discourage real estate entrepreneurs from becoming landlords.
-This has created a supply situation in which there is less rental housing available than the amount that would have been created by a [free market](https://www.investopedia.com/terms/f/freemarket.asp), thereby putting continued upward pressure on rental rates.
+Some economists argue that the net effect of [[rent control]](https://www.investopedia.com/terms/r/rent-control.asp) has been to discourage real estate entrepreneurs from becoming landlords.
+This has created a supply situation in which there is less rental housing available than the amount that would have been created by a [[free market]](https://www.investopedia.com/terms/f/freemarket.asp), thereby putting continued upward pressure on rental rates.

 Controlled rental rates, it is argued, has also discouraged landlords from making the necessary expenditures to maintain or improve rental properties, leading to deterioration in the quality of rental housing.